Study ArchiMate® 3.1 with the award-winning online training team at Good e-Learning!

-This module will help to briefly explain how ArchiMate Certified Tools can be used to support EA modeling and analysis with ArchiMate 3.
+This module will briefly explain how ArchiMate Certified Tools can be used to support EA modeling and analysis with ArchiMate 3.

-Pearson Vue are the authorized providers of exams for TOGAF, IT4IT and ArchiMate certification, and host exams worldwide through a network of test centers.
-Good e-Learning will provide you with a free voucher for the Foundation level exam on request.
+Pearson Vue is the authorized certification exam provider for TOGAF, IT4IT, and ArchiMate and hosts exams worldwide through a network of test centers.

 There is a time limit of 60 minutes to complete the exam

-The pass mark for the exam is 60%: you must get 24 out of 40 questions correct
+The pass mark for the exam is 60%: you must score at least 24 out of 40 questions correct

 There is a time limit of 90 minutes to complete the exam